 Sunday: 8:30 AM – 7:00 PM

-Café Babalu Address & Directions
+Cafe Babalu Address & Directions

-How To Get to Café Babalu
+How To Get to Cafe Babalu

-Café Babalú sits on Skolavordustigur, the colorful hill that leads up to Hallgrimskirkja.
+Cafe Babalu sits on Skolavordustigur, the colorful hill that leads up to Hallgrimskirkja.
 It’s easy to spot thanks to its quirky decor and bright orange facade.

 Take bus lines 5, 11, or 12 and get off at the Hallgrimskirkja stop.
-Walk downhill one minute along Skolavordustigur.
+Walk downhill for one minute along Skolavordustigur.
 If you're driving, paid street parking is available near the church and along the street.

-14. Kattakaffihúsið — Reykjavik’s First Cat Café
+16. Kattakaffihusid — Reykjavik’s First Cat Cafe

 The menu features a variety of coffee and tea options, plus cakes, pastries, and vegan-friendly bites.
 While the drinks are excellent, the real stars are the cats, who freely roam the space and cozy up to guests as they lounge by the window or work from their laptops.
-All cats are up for adoption through a local shelter, making the café as meaningful as it is memorable.
+All cats are up for adoption through a local shelter, making the cafe as meaningful as it is memorable.

 With soft lighting, calming music, and the comforting company of whiskered companions, Kattakaffihúsið is the perfect spot to slow down and unwind.
 It’s a unique, feel-good experience that leaves guests smiling long after the last sip.

-Kattakaffihúsið Customer Ratings
+Kattakaffihusid Customer Ratings

 -